 You will use your highly sought-after subject knowledge and understanding of higher education to help more young people from underrepresented backgrounds progress to university.
-As part of our three-year programme, you’ll receive:
+As part of our two-year programme, you’ll receive:

 You can find out more about our participants’ projects, experiences and impact on the programme in the sections below.

 Alex joined the programme as a member of our 2018 cohort.
 He completed his PhD in Pure Maths at the University of Manchester and now works as a Maths teacher at Essa Academy in Bolton.